segmentio/segment-docs/src/segment-app/iam/concepts.md

 # User Groups

 A *User Group* is a set of Team Members with a set of shared policies.
 A Segment Team Member can be a member of one or many Groups.
 All roles in the Segment App are additive.
-Group membership may be assigned in addition to individual roles for a single team member - i.e., a single user could inherit roles from a Group definition AND have access to additional resources via individually assigned roles.
+Group membership may be assigned in addition to individual roles for a single team member.
+For example: a single user could inherit roles from a Group definition AND have access to additional resources via individually assigned roles.

 # Tokens